-Exposure to a variety of speaking situations designed to address inhibitions and develop self-confidence.
-Class work features impromptu and prepared speeches, as well as oral interpretation of literature and choral speaking.
+Exposure to a variety of speaking situations designed to develop self-confidence.
+Class work features impromptu and prepared speeches.
 Work on voice and speech improvement as well as command of body language.
-3 Credits.
+Attention to effective strategies for professional presentations and public speaking, both face-to-face and online.